What happens if you claim bankruptcies in Canada?

 Title, Source

-Bankruptcy Basics, Government of Canada
+Understanding the Bankruptcy Process, Government of Canada

 Bankruptcy and Insolvency Act (R.S.C., 1985, c.
 B-3), Government of Canada